akihikodaki/dts/test_plans/cvl_advanced_iavf_rss_gtpu_test_plan.rst

    check all the packets are distributed to queues by rss.
    note: if there is not this type packet in the case, omit this step.

-7. distroy the rule and list rule.
+7. destroy the rule and list rule. check the flow list has no rule.
-8. send same packets with step 3. check the received packet has different hash value with which in step 3(including the case has no hash value).

 ================================